© Parkinsonsniper | Dreamstime.com

 If you’ve been wondering “Why am I tired all the time?” you may be chronically sleepy, or fatigued, or both.
 If you truly want to understand why you’re so exhausted, and find a solution, it helps to know the difference between the two.
 Often some detective work is needed before you can regain your energy.

 Tiredness symptoms are often used to describe both fatigue and sleepiness.
-In fact, the three terms are often confused and, in reality, have plenty of overlap between them.
+In fact, the terms are often confused and, in reality, have plenty of overlap between them.
 The definitions and distinctions between them are blurry and difficult to make, even by doctors.
 However, fatigue and sleepiness are actually different conditions, and tiredness is more of a general word that can describe either fatigue or sleepiness.

 Excessive Daytime Sleepiness